niplav/site/considerations_on_cryonics.md

 expectancy of cryonics is thus is (just taking the average of these three values) `$\frac{8938+2850+1000}{3} \approx 4260$`.

-To conclude, it seems like resuscitated cryonicists will on average live around years, although there is room for debate on this number.
+My rough guess is that resuscitated cryonicists will on average live ~4200 years, with significant uncertainty and leverage, if the cryonicist is particularly careful to avoid accidents and (*checks notes*) suicide.

 	years_gain=4260